RedisAI/RedisAI/README.md

 ### Prerequisites
 * Packages: git, python3, make, wget, g++/clang, & unzip
 * CMake 3.0 or higher needs to be installed.
-* CUDA 11.2 or higher needs to be installed if GPU support is required.
+* CUDA 11.2 and cuDNN 8.1 or higher needs to be installed if GPU support is required.
 * Redis v6.0.0 or greater.

 ### Get the Source Code